Empire Orders found in Pictures

 On December 4, 1884 the Gapsin Coup, a coup d’état, was staged by elite progressive officials, with the assistance of the Japanese army.
 However, the progressive government collapsed within 3 days as the Chinese army entered Seoul and defeated the Japanese forces.
 This event started with the assassination attempt on the life of the Queen’s favorite nephew, Min Young Ik 민영익 (閔泳翊 1860-1914), who was hosting a banquet to celebrate the opening of the nation’s first Post Office.
 He suffered 7 severe sword wounds.
 Dr. Allen was summoned and treated Min’s near mortal wounds, applying western medical methods against the objection of 14 of the royal court’s medical personnel.
 The wounds became infected, and it took 3 months before Dr. Allen’s treatment on him was completed.
 After treating Min Young-ik, Allen became close to the King Kojong and Queen Min.

 Upon hearing the widespread rumor that a foreigner with a bushy red beard revived a dead prince, many people flocked to his house.
-He seized this opportunity to submit to the Korean Foreign Ministry “A proposal of founding a hospital for the government of His Majesty in Seoul Corea” with an introductory letter by J. C. Foulk, Charge de’Affair of the U.S. Legation.
+He seized this opportunity to submit to the Korean Foreign Ministry “A proposal for founding a hospital for the government of His Majesty in Seoul Corea” with an introductory letter by J. C. Foulk, Charge de’Affair of the U.S. Legation.
 King Kojong granted his proposal and a western hospital named Gwang hye Won 광혜원 (廣惠院, House of Extended Grace) was opened in a traditional Korean estate on April 10, 1885.
 Two weeks after opening the hospital, King Kojong gave the hospital a new name Che jung won 제중원 (濟眾院, the House of Universal Helpfulness).
 A year later, Dr. Allen, John William Heron and Horace Underwood opened a medical school called the “Medical and Scientific School of the Royal Corean Hospital” and admitted 16 medical students.
 It was the first school to offer formal western medical education in Korea.
 In Sept.
-1904, the hospital was renamed the Severance Hospital after the construction of a new building with a donation of Louis Henry Severance.6 Chejungwon/Severance Hospital has had several names over the years.
+1904, the hospital was renamed the Severance Hospital after the construction of a new building with a donation from Louis Henry Severance.8 Chejungwon/Severance Hospital has had several names over the years.
 For a while after the transition, the popular daily newspaper Donga Ilbo called the new hospital “New Chejungwon” and government official documents also referred to the new hospital as Shin Chejungwon (New Chejungwon).
 The newly renamed Severance Hospital was the direct descendant of Chejungwon.

 Allen was part of the United States Legation to Korea.
 He was appointed as secretary in 1890 and was promoted to US minister and consul general in 1897.

-King Kojong asked Allen to help open the Korea Legation in the United States of America and Allen led a 12-man delegation to Washington, D. C. in November 1887.
+King Kojong asked Allen to help open the Korea Legation in the United States of America, and Allen led a 12-man delegation to Washington, D. C. in November 1887.
 The Korean Legation was established in January 1888 when Minister Park J. Y presented an appointment letter to President Grover Cleveland.
 Allen helped operate the Korean Legation and carried out diplomatic activities (his position was “foreign secretary” 참찬관).

 In the early 1890s, King Kojong was having difficulty in making arrangements to exhibit Korean goods and to send Korean representatives to the World’s Columbian Exhibition in Chicago, which was to be held in 1893.
 The King did not have anyone to handle the introductions and arrangements, but by chance, he discovered that Allen planned to attend the World’s Fair.
 He asked Allen to escort the Korean representatives to the fair and help make all the necessary arrangements for a Korean exhibition.
 It was a very complicated undertaking involving the procurement of exhibit space, the transporting the 26 cases of goods and making all the necessary arrangements for the group of Korean participants, who had never traveled outside of Asia before.

 In July 1890, he was Secretary at the United States Legation in Seoul, he served as Minister / Consul General from 1897 to 1901 and was the Envoy Extraordinaire and Minister Plenipotentiary when the United States closed the legation in November 1905 (because of the Taft-Katsura Treaty).
-Allen was recalled in 1905, over disagreements with the United States government regarding the Taft-Katsura Agreement.7
+Allen was recalled in 1905, over disagreements with the United States government regarding the Taft-Katsura Agreement.9

 Franz Eckert 프란츠 에케르트 (1852 ~ 1916)